Find us on Facebook

 Make a difference in your farm community!

 Do your part to educate your community about farm safety and health.
 We’ll even give you the money to do it.
 Every year I-CASH has funds available for small grants to community youth groups for farm safety-related projects.
-In addition, I-CASH awards an Outstanding Youth Grant Award, the winners are invited to the annual Midwest Rural Agricultural Safety and Health Conference to present their project.
-The 2019 Outstanding Youth Grant Award went to the Delaware County Fair Society.
-The local FFA Chapter and the Society hosted animal behavior expert Temple Grandin to speak to over 300 youth and other fairgoers.
+In addition, I-CASH awards an Outstanding Youth Grant Award and the winners are invited to the annual Midwest Rural Agricultural Safety and Health Conference to present their project.
+The 2024 Outstanding Youth Grant Award went to MMCRU FFA.
+Students organized and implemented a farm safety day for elementary students.
+Using grant funds, FFA members purchased hi-vis vests to provide to all students who participated.
+The elementary students went through a station showing them the importance of being safe and visible around large equipment.

 • Distributing ear plugs, sun screen, and healthy snacks to farmers at harvest time

-• Developing livestock safety manuals and signs for county fair participants.
+• Develop livestock safety manuals and signs for county fair participants.

-Applications will be reviewed by members of the I-CASH advisory board.
+Applications will be reviewed by members of the I-CASH staff and advisory board.
 Criteria for selection will be based on objectives and use of funds.
-One project will be selected for the Outstanding Youth Grant Award which will be presented at the 2020 MRASH conference in mid-November .
+One project will be selected for the Outstanding Youth Grant Award which will be presented at the 2024 MRASH conference in mid-November.
 Funding will be available for travel and expenses to attend the meeting.
 A cash award will also be given to the top project.

 Grants are only available for youth groups/organizations in Iowa.